ColinAshley/UG-FEND/project-1-portfolio/README.md

 ## Installation

-Download all the files to you local machine.
+Download all the files to your local machine.

 `$ git clone https://github.com/ColinAshley/UG-FEND`
 `$ cd project-1-portfolio`